shruti2126/ateam-142/README.md

 To the milk statistical analysis, go to folder with executable.jar file:

-(you need to change the to path of your javafx lib)  run java --module-path "H:\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml -jar executable.jar
+(you need to change the to path of your javafx lib)

+java --module-path "H:\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml -jar executable.jar